Pennsylvania's 1st congressional district: List of members representing the district

 The district was organized from Pennsylvania's at-large congressional district in 1791.

-1791–1793: One seat
+1791–1793: one seat

-1795–1803: One seat
+1795–1803: one seat

-The district was organized from Pennsylvania's At-large congressional district in 1795.
+The district was organized from Pennsylvania's at-large congressional district in 1795.

-1803–1823: Three seats, then four
+1803–1813: three seats

-The district was reorganized in 1803 to have 3 At-large seats on a general ticket.
+The district was reorganized in 1803 to have 3 at-large seats on a general ticket.
 The district was apportioned a fourth seat in 1813, also elected on a general ticket.

+1813–1823: four seats

-1823–present: One seat
+1823–present: one seat

 The district was reorganized in 1823 to have one seat.